geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 Let's move on to Torch as a frontend.
 I think it's a
 We have new, I don't know, for the new people here, this is a project that, uh, you can write torch code and with I think two lines.
-You can use tiny grid for its device or for its backend.
+You can use tinygrad for its device or for its backend.
-And, uh, your torch code will run on tiny grid, which run on the devices that tiny support.
+And, uh, your torch code will run on tinygrad, which run on the devices that tiny support.
 So.
 Definitely not in nanaGPT.
 I think MNIST works now?